 Lawrence Wasden is Idaho's 32nd Attorney General.
-He was elected to his fourth term on November 4, 2014, and is the longest serving attorney general in the state's history.
+He was elected to his fourth term in November 2014, and is the longest serving attorney general in the state's history.

 Mr. Wasden has dedicated most of his professional career to public service.
 He started working in the Attorney General's Office in 1989, when he was appointed as a Deputy Attorney General and assigned to the Idaho State Tax Commission.
-He was promoted to Deputy Chief of Staff, then later to Chief of Staff.
-He was first elected Attorney General in 2002.
+He was promoted to Deputy Chief of Staff, then to Chief of Staff.
+He was elected Attorney General in 2002.